Cbush16/DS_Final_Project_CHB/README.md

 # DS_Final_Project_CHB
 I have uploaded the project posposal and the exploratory data analysis to this repository so far.
 I have now added the preliminary model as well.
+The celebration of student research poster is now added.